vertica/VerticaPy/docs/source/user_guide_introduction.rst

-.. grid:: 3
+.. grid:: 1

     .. grid-item::

       .. card:: Setting up the environment
           :link: notebooks/introduction/installation/index.html
           :text-align: center
-          :class-card: custom-card-7
+          :class-card: custom-card-9

-          Prepare your environment
+          :shadow: lg

+          4 mins
+          ^^^^^^^

+          Configure your workspace effortlessly with
+          our step-by-step guide on setting up the optimal environment for seamless analytical exploration.
+          Ensure a smooth start to your data journey.

     .. grid-item::

       .. card:: The virtual DataFrame
           :link: notebooks/introduction/vdf/index.html
           :text-align: center
-          :class-card: custom-card-7
+          :class-card: custom-card-9

-          Learn about the core object
+          :shadow: lg

+          12 mins
+          ^^^^^^^^

+          Unlock the potential of the Virtual DataFrame (``vDataFrame``).
+          Explore our core object, discovering its role in storing and manipulating data.
+Delve into its efficiency to optimize your data manipulation processes and elevate your analytical capabilities.

     .. grid-item::

         .. card:: Best Practices
           :link: notebooks/introduction/best-practices/index.html
           :text-align: center
-          :class-card: custom-card-7
+          :class-card: custom-card-9

-          Master the library
+          :shadow: lg

+          20 mins
+          ^^^^^^^^

+          Navigate through essential best practices and tips to maximize the efficiency of your analytical workflow.
+          From data management to visualization, elevate your skills and ensure optimal results.